Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for your first job
+How to Make a Resume for Your First Job

-Here’s an example of the perfect resume for a prospective job-seeker who is just starting out:
+Here’s an example of one resume sample for a job seeker who is new to the field:

 Name: John Doe

-Contact Information: Telephone number and email address.
-LinkedIn profile
+Contact Information: Telephone number Email address, phone number, LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021.
+- BA in Business Administration XYZ University, Graduated May 2021.

 Experience: